 7) There are ways to keep yourself up to date.

 Things here change daily, as in the rest of the world.
 But there are some helpful online resources to keep residents and diaspora informed.
-Here are some websites for current news that I’ve found helpful: Koronavirus.hr is the Croatian government’s official site for information on the virus (the right side of the menu bar allows you to select Croatian or English language); Glas Hrvatske (“Voice of Croatia”) is a Croatian state radio service whose Croatian-language website also includes some English content, current audio news, and online radio programming; and a site for general English-language news from Croatia is Total Croatia, which includes a menu item specifically featuring the diaspora.
+I have found these websites helpful: Koronavirus.hr is the Croatian government’s official site for information on the virus (the right side of the menu bar allows you to select Croatian or English language); Glas Hrvatske (“Voice of Croatia”) is a Croatian state radio service whose Croatian-language website also includes some English content, current audio news, and online radio programming.

 We hope you and your loved ones stay safe and well, and that this time apart eventually brings us all closer together.